erland/erlandplugins/MultiLibrary/trunk/src/README.txt

 2. PREREQUISITES
 ================
-- A slimserver 6.5 installed and configured (6.3 might work but it has not been tested)
+- A Squeezebox Server 7.4 or later installed and configured

 3. FILES
 ========